ryanlevell/pact-jvm/provider/junit/README.md

 `markdown`, `json`.

 You can also provide a fully qualified classname as report so custom reports are also supported.
-This class must implement `au.com.dius.pact.provider.reporters.VerifierReporter` interface in order to be correct custom implementation of a report.
+This class must implement `io.pact.provider.reporters.VerifierReporter` interface in order to be correct custom implementation of a report.

 # Publishing verification results to a Pact Broker